elliotdickison/js-app-starter/README.md

 # Future Plans

-* Three folders in the same directory are named "components", "modules", and "utils"... fail
 * Documentation (sheesh, why isn't this done already!?)
 * Track git hooks
 * Serve initial state from a file for a faster first-render (security?)